hermanzdosilovic/scripts/README.md

 -----------------------
 * [java-course](https://github.com/hermanzdosilovic/scripts/tree/master/java-course) - Java Course tools setup

-As I will work on my projects I will add other scripts that I made.
+As I will work on my projects I will add other scripts that I make.

 License
 -------